Kymoraa/kymoraa.github.io/README.md

 # kymoraa.github.io
-My portfolio site containing projects I have worked on<br>
+This is my portfolio site containing projects I have worked on<br>
+(C) 2022